Tommaso Guercio

-Tommaso Guercio (Tomasz Guercio; born 1 June 2005) is a professional footballer who plays as a defender for I liga club Śląsk Wrocław.
+Tommaso Guercio (Tomasz Guercio; born 1 June 2005) is a professional footballer who plays as a defender for club Carrarese, on loan from I liga club Śląsk Wrocław.
 Born in Italy, he is a Poland youth international.

 Early life

-Guercio was born in 2005 in Codogno, Italy, to a Polish mother and Italian father.
+Guercio was born in 2005 in Codogno, Italy, to a Polish mother and an Italian father.

 Club career

-On 2 February 2024, Guercio moved to Polish Ekstraklasa club Śląsk Wrocław on a two-and-a-half-year contract, with an option for another two years.
+Guercio is a graduate of the Inter Milan youth system.
+On 2 February 2024, he moved to Ekstraklasa club Śląsk Wrocław on a two-and-a-half-year contract, with an option for another two years.

+On 2 February 2026, Guercio joined Serie B club Carrarese on loan with an option to buy.

 Style of play

 Guercio mainly operates as a defender and is known for his versatility as a defender.

 Personal life

 Guercio is the younger brother of Italian footballer Davide Guercio.